Diet high in omega-6 fats increases risk for ulcerative colitis

 Avoiding excess levels of linoleic acid is simply accomplished by eating a diet that is based on whole plant foods and limits animal products and added fats.
 A diet of natural whole foods provides us with omega-6 fatty acids in appropriate amounts - not in excess – producing an anti-inflammatory environment.

 For those who already have ulcerative colitis, it is important to know that the condition can be improved and sometimes completely resolved with dietary changes – conventional treatment of IBD often includes immunosuppressive drugs with dangerous side effects.
-Dr. Fuhrman outlines specific dietary recommendations for sufferers of IBD in his Inflammatory Bowel Disease newsletter.
+Specific dietary recommendations for sufferers of IBD are outlined in the Inflammatory Bowel Disease newsletter.

 2. Shah S. Dietary Factors in the Modulation of Inflammatory Bowel Disease Activity.
 MedGenMed 2007; 9(1):60